Sampling using Adaptive Regenerative Processes: Discussion

 \section{Discussion}

-This article has introduced the Adaptive Restore process, an extension of the Restore process \citep{Wang2021}, which adapts the regeneration distribution on the fly.
-Like Standard Restore, Adaptive Restore benefits from global moves.
-For target distributions that are hard to approximate with a parametric distribution, Adaptive Restore is more suitable than Standard Restore, because its use of the minimal regeneration rate makes simulation computationally feasible.
-In comparison to simpler algorithms such as Random Walk Metropolis, the process can still be slow to simulate and convergence appears to be slow when the target is multimodal.
-However, the algorithm shows promise in sampling distributions with skewed tails, for which Standard Restore can be computationally intractable.
+This article has introduced the adaptive Restore process, an extension of the Restore process \citep{Wang2021}, which adapts the regeneration distribution on the fly.
+We have used empirical experiments to compare the performance of adaptive and standard Restore for a number of target distributions.
 From a theoretical perspective, we have demonstrated how the framework of stochastic approximation can be successfully applied to a novel class of Markov processes.

+We have shown that the regeneration rate is extremely sensitive to the choice of $\mu$.
+In fact, when $\pi$ is the posterior of a model of pump failures and $\mu \equiv \N(0, I)$ then $\kappa$ becomes so large that simulation is numerically infeasible.
+The examples of subsections \ref{sec:log_reg_breast_cancer} and \ref{sec:pump_model}, of a Logistic regression model of breast cancer and a hierarchical model of pump failures, show that adaptive Restore can guard against poor choices of a fixed $\mu$, for which $\kappa$ can be extremely large in parts of the space.
+While frequent regeneration is not in itself a bad thing, frequent regeneration into regions of low probability mass is computationally wasteful.

-Global dynamics allow the Adaptive Restore process to make large moves across the space, a property shared by Standard Restore.
-This feature is desirable for MCMC samplers (since it results in a Markov chain with smaller autocorrelation) and has motivated the development of algorithms such as Hamiltonian Monte Carlo (HMC) \citep{duane1987hybrid, neal2011mcmc} or its special case, the No-U-Turns Sampler (NUTS) \citep{hoffman2014no}.
-Crucially, as the dimension $d$ of $\pi$ increases, $\muMin$ remains close to $\pi$.
-Indeed, it is shown in \cite[Section 5.6]{Wang2020thesis} for several examples that $\muMin$ has a stable behaviour in the high-dimensional $d\to\infty $ limit.
+If $\mu$ were fixed as a sophisticated approximation of $\pi$, as the dimension $d$ of $\pi$ increases, the quality of this approximation would deteriorate, again leading to $\kappa$ becoming extremely large in parts of the space.
+Furthermore, it would only be possible to adapt $\mu$ to become closer to $\pi$, based on samples from $\pi$ generated using a Restore process, if the initial choice of $\mu$ were close enough to $\pi$ for simulation to be tractable and a sufficiently large constant $C$ were known.
+Crucially, as $d$ increases, $\muMin$ remains close to $\pi$.
+Indeed, it is shown in Wang (\citeyear[Section 5.6]{Wang2020thesis}) for several examples that $\muMin$ has a stable behaviour in the high-dimensional $d\to\infty $ limit.
 This means that, unlike other methods making use of global regenerative moves via the independence sampler and Nummelin splitting \citep{nummelin1978splitting, mykland1995regeneration}, global moves are more likely to be to areas of the space where $\pi$ has significant mass.
+However, the example in subsection \ref{sec:log_gauss_cox_model} showed empirically that the adaptive Restore process was slow to converge for the posterior of a Log-Gaussian Cox point process model with dimension $d=25$.
+Future work may look into ways of improving the convergence of the process for higher dimensional target distributions.